spack/spack-tutorial/tutorial_packaging.rst

 .. note::

-   Before proceeding, make sure your ``EDITOR`` environment variable is set to the path of your preferred text editor.
+   Before proceeding, make sure your ``EDITOR`` environment variable is set to the name or path of your preferred text editor.

 Suppose you want to install software that depends on mpileaks but found